 The band gap of carbon (C) in the diamond structure, which is an insulator, is 7 eV (Tipler, Modern Physics, p.
 336).
+(Note that carbon has other forms such as graphite.)
 The gap energy is larger than the energy of a photon in the visible range, and photons therefore do not excite electrons from the valence band to the conduction band.
 With no energy levels roughly hf away, most of the photons pass through unabsorbed and hence diamond is clear.